 8 Ghostbusters Facts You Should Know

-The release of the new Ghostbusters remake is more than a month away, but chances are you’ve already heard plenty of buzz (good and bad, but mostly bad) about the upcoming summer flick.
-The 2016 version has replaced the mostly male cast with a female roster including comic heavyweights Kristen Wiig and Melissa McCarthy, and many moviegoers are so unhappy about it that the new film’s first official trailer quickly became the most unliked movie trailers in YouTube history.
+The release of the new Ghostbusters remake is just around the corner, and the chances are you’ve already heard plenty of buzz (good and bad) about the upcoming summer flick.
+The 2016 version has replaced the mostly male cast with a female roster including comic heavyweights Kristen Wiig and Melissa McCarthy, and many moviegoers are so unhappy about it that the new film’s first official trailer quickly became the most unliked movie trailer in YouTube history.